HumanSignal/label-studio/docs/source/blog/nereval.md

 You could also use the gold standard dataset to evaluate changes to models and determine the optimal parameters to use for a specific model to fine tune accuracy for a specific type of data.
 For example, evaluate and correct the predictions for one model against the gold standard dataset, then create a second model with a different set of parameters and evaluate that one against the gold standard dataset.
 Whichever model performs better is likely the better model for your data and use case.

-Review the [tutorial for creating a machine learning backend with Label Studio](/guide/ml_tutorial.html) to see how you can go further with automating model retraining and using Label Studio in your model development pipeline.
+Review the [example tutorials for creating a machine learning backend with Label Studio](/guide/ml_tutorials.html) to see how you can go further with automating model retraining and using Label Studio in your model development pipeline.